Pectinida

-Pectinida is a taxonomic order of large and medium-sized saltwater clams, marine bivalve molluscs, commonly known as scallops and their allies.
-It is believed that they began evolutionarily in the late Middle Ordovician epoch; many species, of course, are still extant.
+Pectinida is a taxonomic order of saltwater and brackish clams, bivalve molluscs, commonly known as scallops and their allies.
+They evolved somewhere in the late Middle Ordovician epoch.
+The order was first defined and published by John Edward Gray in 1854.

 2010 taxonomy

 In 2010 a new proposed classification system for the Bivalvia was published by Bieler, Carter & Coan, revising the classification of the Bivalvia, including the order Pectinida.